csc-training/geocomputing/gdal/readme.md

-# Change coordinate system of many files with GDAL and bash script.

-**GDAL** provides many useful tools.
+# Using commandline tools with bash scripts and batch jobs

+GDAL reprents here a commandline tool that is used via Linux bash scripts.
+The example includes:

+* A basic serial batch job, where several files are handled in a for loop, one after the other.
+Only 1 core is used.
+* Parallel batch job, where different files are handled in parallel with GNU-parallel.
+Up to one node can be used, in Puhti that is up to 40 cores.

+GDAL includes many other useful [commanline tools](https://gdal.org/programs/index.html), which usually are very efficient.
 In this example, we will reproject the coordinate system of multiple files in a folder, and add overviews to the same files.
 We do not use R nor Python, but GDAL commands from a simple Linux bash script.

 ## Interactive working
 With `gdalinfo` and `ogrinfo` it is often helpful to check the files, this is a light-weight task, so it can be done from login-node without interactive session.